0mlml/discord-fs/README.md

 ## Inspiration
 I was inspired by [this](https://www.youtube.com/watch?v=c_arQ-6ElYI) video.
 It used node.js with a React frontend.
 I saw several improvements that could be made, so I decided to make my own version in Golang.

+## Features
+- `send <fname>` - Send a file to Discord by filename
+- `fetch <reference>` - Get a file from Discord using the message ID printed in console and the manifest channel
+- `init` - Refresh channel ids.
+Done automatically on startup.
+- Tab completion and left+right arrow key movement - From scratch.
+- Minimal dependencies - Only requires my [cfg package](https://github.com/0mlml/cfgparser) (which has zero dependencies), the [golang.org/x/crypto](https://pkg.go.dev/golang.org/x/crypto) package, and the standard library.
 ## How it works
 #### Chunking
 The file is split into chunks of roughly 25MB.
 The actual size is a bit lower to account for encryption overhead.